oslabs-beta/navigate/README.md

   -  to visualize the decisions your node scheduler has made, for a customizable period of time

-**Technologies used:**
+**Technologies Used**
-TypeScript
+- TypeScript
-Docker
+- Docker
-React (Router, Hooks)
+- Kubernetes
-Webpack
+- React (Router, Hooks)
-Babel
+- Webpack
-YAML
+- Babel
-JSON
+- YAML
-Kubernetes
+- JSON
-SCSS
+- SCSS
-HTML
+- HTML